 A sheet labeled “0 – USACE Revit Starting View” has been created as the initial opening sheet for the project.
 The sheet contains general project information and uses that are linked into the Project Information Attributes (accessed under the “Manage” tab, ”Project Information” icon).
 Additional user instructions may be contained on this sheet.
 (Refer to Appendix “B” on shared parameters for details.)

 There is a cover sheet numbered G-001 that may be used that contains labels linked to the Project Information.
-Items such as Project Name, Owner, Project Status, solicitation and contract number will automatically be filled in on the sheet.
+Items such as “Project Name”, “Owner”, “Project Status”, “Solicitation” and “Contract Number” will automatically be filled in on the sheet.

 The main body of the sheet set has been set up to assist with the documentation of the model.
 Use of this sheet set, titles and numbering may necessitate modification because of varying model conditions or as required by contract requirements.